 Akst wrote in The Journal that the jean material represents "modern trend toward undifferentiated dressing, in which we all strive to look equally shabby."

 Where it all started

 The story of denim goes back to the 1600s, when Dongaree, rough clothing from India, was traded by Portuguese sailors en route to Europe.
-The fabric caught-on in Genovese, Italy, which spawned the 'jean' name.
+The fabric caught on in Genoa, Italy, which spawned the "jean" name.
 Soon after, the jean fabric Serge de Nime was produced in Nimes, France, and the term "denim" was born.
 To shop bootcut jeans for men "click here."

 The US denim story began during the California Gold Rush but did not catch on until 1873, when Jacob Davis of Reno, Nevada, was approached with the worker wife to make a jeans that had reinforcement on corner of pockets..
 To solve his problem he used copper rivets used to attach straps to horse blankets to reinforce the corners of pockets.
-The problem was solved and jacob new he had a valuable idea in his hand. along with the famed Levi Straus, patented the blue jean riveted pants.
+The problem was solved and jacob new he had a valuable idea in his hand. along with the famed Levi Strauss, patented the blue jean riveted pants.
 Straus began to manufacture the jeans in San Francisco, primarily for workers.

 At the turn of the Century, jeans were worn by American men who performed heavy labor; the Wrangler company forming in the 1930's to manufacture denim work clothing for those who rode the range.
 In the 1940's, farmers adapted the fabric to their wardrobe, and during World War II, it was used as the material for US Navy and Coast Guard uniforms.
 As American soldiers traveled overseas, citizens of other countries had their first glimpse of denim, and even though the Navy eventually eliminated it, it was still so closely identified with American culture that it was featured in the US pavilion exhibit at the 1958 World's Fair in Brussels.